JetBrains/kotlin-web-site/docs/topics/scripting/custom-script-deps-tutorial.md

 >
 {type="warning"}

-_Kotlin scripting_ is a technology that enables executing Kotlin code as scripts, without prior compilation or packaging into executables.
+_Kotlin scripting_ is the technology that enables executing Kotlin code as scripts, without prior compilation or packaging into executables.

 For an overview of Kotlin scripting with examples, see the talk [Implementing the Gradle Kotlin DSL](https://kotlinconf.com/2019/talks/video/2019/126701/)